 Cell tower lease scams...
 Are "Cell Tower Lease Optimization" and cell tower lease "Rent Guarantees" considered to be cell tower lease scams?
 Decide for yourself.

 Yes this is an angry ranting content page about cell tower scams.
-In the past 7 or 8 years, every year we have spoken with DOZENS of family members of elderly cell tower landlords who have been bullied by tower companies and their minions into accepting horrendous deals and who have been scared with hollow threats of having their towers taken down if they don't accept a rent reduction or "take the deal" that is being offered.
+In the past decade, we have spoken with DOZENS of family members of elderly cell tower landlords who have been bullied by tower companies and their agents into accepting horrendous lease modification deals and who have been scared with hollow threats of having their cell towers taken down if they don't accept a rent reduction or "take the deal" that is being offered.
 Doing the math, we have personally been made aware of HUNDREDS of theses types of sad cell tower stories.
-Shame on you tower companies.
-Shame on you.
+Shame on you cell tower companies.
+Shame on you rent reduction companies.
 You know who you are.

-Sadly, landlords and property owners call us every week complaining of what they consider to be grotesque and blatant violations of their rights being allowed to happen under the noses of the wireless carriers, and which they feel are outright cell tower lease scams.
+Sadly, cell tower landlords and property owners call us just about every week complaining of what they consider to be grotesque and blatant violations of their rights being allowed to happen under the noses of the wireless carriers, and which they feel are outright cell tower lease scams.
 The question is, are the practices of cellular “Lease Optimization” and “Rent Guarantees” actual cell tower leasing scams, or are they simply cutthroat ways that the cellular carriers reduce operating expenses and increase profits?